 3a-3b.
 NSSAAF gets AMF ID from UDM using Nudm_UECM_Get with the GPSI in the received AAA message.

+3c.
+The NSSAAF provides an acknowledgement to the AAA protocol Re-Auth Request message.
+If the AMF is not registered in UDM the procedure is stopped here.

-4. The NSSAAF notifies Re-auth event to the AMF to re-authenticate/re-authorize the S-NSSAI for the UE using Nnssaaf_NSSAA_Notify with the GPSI and S-NSSAI in the received AAA message.
+4. If the AMF is registered in UDM, the NSSAAF notifies Re-auth event to the AMF to re-authenticate/re-authorize the S-NSSAI for the UE using Nnssaaf_NSSAA_Notify with the GPSI and S-NSSAI in the received AAA message.
 The callback URI of the notification for the AMF is derived via NRF as specified in TS 29.501 [62].

-5. The AMF triggers the Network Slice-Specific Authentication and Authorization procedure defined in clause 4.2.9.1.
+5. If the UE is registered with the S-NSSAI in the Mapping Of Allowed NSSAI, the AMF triggers the Network Slice-Specific Authentication and Authorization procedure defined in clause 4.2.9.1.
 If the S-NSSAI is included in the Allowed NSSAI for 3GPP access and non-3GPP access, AMF selects an access type to perform NSSAA based on network policies.
 If the S-NSSAI is only included in the Allowed NSSAI of non-3GPP access and UE is CM-IDLE in non-3GPP access, the AMF marks the S-NSSAI as pending.
 In this case, when UE becomes CM-CONNECTED in non-3GPP access, the AMF initiates NSSAA if needed.